Your Ad Here

 Out of the last tunnel after James, the train headed for the Highway 70 Bridge.

-The train running below Table Mountain closing in on Oroville which we departed at 3:05 PM.
+The train ran below Table Mountain closing in on Oroville, which we departed at 3:05 PM.
 The Feather River Express crossed Binney Junction at 3:33 PM and rolled through Marysville.
-At Mounkes we were delayed as we held the main while the BNSF 4533 finally ran around us down the siding.
-Later at Pleasant Grove, we again held the main while waiting for the UP 4533 East to arrive.
-We then made it to Haggin and left the former Western Pacific for the former Cal P Line of the Southern Pacific.
+At Mounkes, we were delayed as we held the main while BNSF 4533 finally ran around us on the siding.
+Later at Pleasant Grove, we again held the main while waiting for UP 4533 East to arrive.
+We then made it to Haggin and left the former Western Pacific for the former Southern Pacific's Cal P Line.
 The train departed Sacramento at 5:08 PM and headed west across the flooded Yolo Bypass to Davis which we departed at 5:29 PM.
-The Feather River Express then made the final sprint with me aboard to Martinez which we arrived at 6:13 PM and I detrained.
+The Feather River Express then sprinted to Martinez, arriving at 6:13 PM, and I detrained.

-Having detrained in a rainy Martinez, I waited in the station for my last train of this trip.
-It was first delayed in Richmond by having to remove a female passenger.
+Having detrained in rainy Martinez, I waited in the station for my last train of this trip.
+My train was delayed in Richmond due to a female passenger having to be removed.

-A Capitol Train arrived as I waited with a pair of Caltrain engines on the point into Martinez.
-My train finally arrived at 8:08 PM{6:43 PM} and I took a seat in the Cab Car with Surfliner seats.
+A Capitol Corridor train arrived as I waited with a pair of Caltrain engines on the point.
+My train finally arrived at 8:08 PM {6:43 PM} and I took a seat in the cab car with Surfliner seats.
 We had one passenger who got on our train thinking he was going to Sacramento.
 He only made it to Stockton and of course left his bag in Martinez.
 I tried to sleep most of the way to Bakersfield.
-At Escalon we took the siding to wait for San Joaquin 703.
-Next at Atwater there was a car parked on the track and then our crew had to protect the crossing in case of any damage.
+At Escalon, we took the siding to wait for San Joaquin 703.
+Next at Atwater, there was a car parked on the track and then our crew had to protect the crossing in case of any damage.
 After we met a westbound BNSF freight, our train headed to Merced.

-The bus finally departed Bakersfield at 2:03 AM after everyone’s IDs and tickets were checked.
-We stopped at Newhall, Glendale, Los Angeles and Fullerton before arriving into Santa Ana at 5:13 AM.
-My car was waiting and I drove home getting to sleep 45 more minutes before I got up to go to work at McFadden.
+The bus finally departed Bakersfield at 2:03 AM after everyone's IDs and tickets were checked.
+We stopped at Newhall, Glendale, Los Angeles and Fullerton before arriving Santa Ana at 5:13 AM.
+My car was waiting and I drove home getting to sleep 45 more minutes before I got up to go to work at McFadden Intermediate School.
 I woke up and thought what an incredible trip it had all been aboard the Feather River Express.

 Home